 Who Shouldn’t Nap?

-People with insomnia.
-People with insomnia have trouble falling asleep and staying asleep at night, and likely have disrupted circadian rhythms.
-If you suffer from insomnia, you might be particularly tempted to nap during the day to make up on the sleep you missed out on the night before.
-But a daytime nap will decrease the pressure and need for sleep at night, and prolong or exacerbate your insomnia.
+People with insomnia—People with insomnia have trouble falling asleep and staying asleep at night, and likely have disrupted circadian rhythms.
+If you suffer from insomnia, you might be particularly tempted to nap during the day to make up the sleep you missed out on the night before.
+But a daytime nap will decrease the pressure and need for sleep at night, and thus prolong or exacerbate your insomnia.

-People with depression.
-Depression and other mood disorders are frequently linked to sleep problems, including circadian rhythm disruptions, poor quality nighttime sleep, and unhealthful sleep patterns, including excessive daytime sleepiness.
+People with depression—Depression and other mood disorders are frequently linked to sleep problems, including circadian rhythm disruptions, poor quality nighttime sleep, and unhealthy sleep patterns, including excessive daytime sleepiness.
 Napping can make these sleep issues—and depression itself—worse.